-They way a healthy public market would work is that all participants – regardless of how deep their pockets – would be able to see pre-trade data, also known as the order book.
-This information is key to calibrating the buy and sell pressure on stocks to determine where they are heading.
+The way a healthy public market would work is that all participants – regardless of how deep their pockets – would be able to see the same pre-trade data, also known as the order book.
+This information is key to calibrating the buy and sell pressure on stocks to determine where their price is heading.

 Rule 19c-3: There are no rules for Wall Street

 True to their nature, dark pool trading slithered into legal standing through a seemingly innocuous enough, cleverly named ‘Rule 19c-3.’